Tick, Tick... Boom!: Plot

 After dropping Michael off, Jon goes to a rehearsal for SUPERBIA, but not before stopping to get a snack of Twinkies ("Sugar").
 At the market, he spies Karessa Johnson, one of his actors for SUPERBIA.
 She reveals a similar weakness for Twinkies, and this leads to a sudden friendship between the two.
 After the rehearsal, Susan sees Jon and Karessa walking together and becomes jealous.
 Jon begs Susan to stay and be with him.
 Despite this, she leaves for home, and Jon thinks about what may have happened to make her behave this way ("See Her Smile").

 The next morning, Jon arrives early at the theater for the workshop of SUPERBIA.
-Karessa steals the show with her performance of “Come to Your Senses”.
+Karessa steals the show with her performance of "Come to Your Senses".
 Jon gets many congratulations, but no offers to produce the show, and so, in his eyes, the workshop has been a failure.
 Jon visits Michael and tells him that he is through with music.
 Michael says that while he enjoys how he makes a lot more money now, he finds the job to be banal and unrewarding.
 The two argue, and Jon yells at Michael for not understanding fear or insecurity.
 Michael responds by telling Jon that he is HIV-positive.
 Shocked, Jon leaves quickly and wanders through Central Park until he finds himself at the closed Delacorte Theater.
 He finds an old rehearsal piano and begins to play it while collecting his thoughts.
 Jon ponders on whether the amount of sacrifice required for his career in music is worth it, and whether those telling him to "have it all, play the game" are right ("Why").
 Ultimately, he realizes that he will only be happy as a professional composer, no matter what hardships that may bring.

-The next morning is Jon's thirtieth birthday party ("30/90 Reprise").
+The next morning is Jon's thirtieth birthday party ("30/90 (Reprise)").
 He sees Susan, who is getting ready to leave.
 She gives him his birthday gift: a thousand sheets of blank manuscript paper.
 They agree to write to each other, and she leaves.
 The phone rings, and the caller is Jon's idol, Stephen Sondheim.
 Sondheim leaves Jon his contact information so they can meet and discuss SUPERBIA.
-Jon realizes that he is surrounded by friends and that his talents are finally being recognized.
+Jon realizes that he is surrounded by friends and that his talents are finally being recognized ("Louder than Words").